 Michaela Cernochova is a licensed hypnotherapist and psychotherapist whose work is based on the transactional analysis.
 She is based in Southampton UK where she works with patients and teaches.
 She uses Gestalt, Inner Child, Regression and NLP healing techniques, but is also versed in others as well.

-Her posts are educational and advisory.
+Her alternative health blog posts are educational and advisory.
 Michaela writes about setting personal goals and providing self-help, but she also talks about the therapy and the role hypnosis plays in it.

 Moore’s chiropractic services specialize in family health and family chiropractic therapy.
 Dr. More was trained in dance, but she has witnessed the possibilities of chiropractic healing herself and become interested in this medical practice.